Atlanta Workers Comp Lawyer

 Repetitive motion injuries are also compensable under the workers’ compensation statute as long as the employee’s job tasks directly caused the injury.
 While some injuries happen in an instant, others occur over time.
 For workers consistently using their hands, shoulders, or back to perform occupational tasks, pain and soreness can ultimately develop into a more serious orthopedic condition.

-Challenges to a workers’ compensation claim
+Challenges to an Atlanta workers’ compensation claim

 - Discrepancy between the reported injury and the medical documentation